google-ai-edge/mediapipe/mediapipe/docs/examples.md

 [Preparing Data Sets with MediaSequence](./media_sequence.md) shows how to use MediaPipe for media processing to prepare video data sets for training a TensorFlow model.

+### Automatic video cropping

+[AutoFlip](./autoflip.md) shows how to use MediaPipe to build an automatic video cropping pipeline that can convert an input video to arbitrary aspect ratios.

 ### Object Detection on Desktop